 Each path would consist of nodes that either display, request, or process information.
 Some of these nodes could even be used to integrate your chatbot with third-party software.

-A few questions you need to answer before building your chatbot flows
+Questions to answer before designing your chatbot flows

 Determine what you intend your chatbot to do.
 I’m not saying that your bot has to have only one goal.
 It can have multiple objectives, but you need to outline them clearly.
 This is the foundation upon which you will build all your chatbot flows.

-Do you need it to drive sales?
+Do you need a conversational UI to drive sales?
 Maybe you need it to schedule appointments.
-Perhaps you want to use it for 24/7 customer service.
+Perhaps you want to use these virtual assistants for 24/7 customer service.

 Whatever your goals are, you need to define them clearly.